-In fintech, putting the quality of the onboarding experience in the back of mind is a common story.
+In fintech, it's common to put the quality of the onboarding experience in the back of one's mind.
 This was confirmed in a report by the identity verification service provider Hooyu, which stated that 27% of customers drop out of onboarding when asked to provide an ID document.
-Some firms see a staggering 50% abandonment rate at the know your customer (KYC) onboarding stage.
+In fact, some firms see a staggering 50% abandonment rate at the know your customer (KYC) onboarding stage.

-This means some fintech businesses lose around 50% of their potential clients due to inefficient onboarding processes.
-This makes the conversion rate of marketing and sales campaigns appear low, and the cost of customer acquisition appear high.
+As a result of inefficient onboarding processes, fintech businesses regularly bleed up to 50% of their potential clients.
+This makes the conversion rate of marketing and sales campaigns appear low and the cost of customer acquisition appear high.
 This all happens in spite of an excellent value proposition, state-of-the-art technology, low fees, and fast service.

 Having worked on 80+ successful fintech products, Artkai is on a mission to help many more companies get the best out of their business.
 Everything in this article results from hands-on experience designing top-notch customer experiences that drive sales and increase profits for fintechs worldwide.